Capillary/ecom-api-document/source/includes/_order.md

 OrderId* | Provide the order id that you want to cancel Date* | The date on which the order is created in mm/dd/yy format Comment | Specify the customer's reason for the order cancellation DisplayCommentToUser | Value: True/False.
-Specify whether to make the comment visible or invisible to the customer PGResponse | The response received from the payment gateway for that specific order OperatorID | Current user id - It could be store's, admin's, or manager's DisplayCommentToUser | Specify `true` to show the user's comment to the end-user CancelReason* | Specify the reason for order cancellation.
+Specify whether to make the custom comment visible (True) or invisible (False) to the end-customer
+PGResponse | The response received from the payment gateway for that specific order OperatorID | Current user id - It could be store's, admin's, or manager's CancelReason* | Specify the reason for order cancellation.
 In UI, these are auto-populated in the UI.
 TobeCancelledOrderItems | Specify the items that you want to cancel in `OrderItemID` and `CancelQuantity`